 History and etymology

-It was first described in 1911 by the American surgeons David Marine and Carl H Lenhart in Cleveland, Ohio, on histopathological and iodine content studies of goitre.
-They encountered eight cases of synchronous goitre and adenoma 4,5.
+It was first described in 1911 by the American surgeons David Marine and Carl H Lenhart in Cleveland, Ohio, on histopathological and iodine content studies of goiter.
+They encountered eight cases of synchronous goiter and adenoma 4,5.

-A list of differential diagnoses for cold nodules comprise both benign and malignant entities, which have been quantified in one larger single-centre study 7:
+A list of differential diagnoses for cold nodules comprise both benign and malignant entities, which have been quantified in one larger single-center study 7: